zesterer/chumsky/tutorial.md

 one-another.
 The same also applies to product operators (`*` and `/`).
 For this reason, we treat each group as a single pattern.

-At each stage, we're looking for a simple pattern: a unary expression, following by any number of a combination of an operator and a unary expression.
+At each stage, we're looking for a simple pattern: an unary expression, following by any number of a combination of an operator and an unary expression.
 More formally:

 ```
 expr = unary + (op + unary)*